ULB-Darmstadt/shacl-form/README.md

 data-shape-subject | Optional subject (id) of the SHACL node shape to use as root for the form.
-If not set, the first found node shape will be used data-values | RDF triples (e.g. a turtle string) to use as existing data graph to fill the form data-values-url | When `data-values` is not set, the data graph triples are loaded from this URL data-value-subject | The subject (id) of the generated data.
+If not set, the first found node shape will be used data-values | RDF triples (e.g. a turtle string) to use as existing data graph to fill the form data-values-url | When `data-values` is not set, the data graph triples are loaded from this URL data-values-subject | The subject (id) of the generated data.
 If this is not set, a blank node with a new UUID is created.
 If `data-values` or `data-values-url` is set, this id is also used to find the root node in the data graph to fill the form data-values-namespace | RDF namespace to use when generating new RDF subjects.
 Default is empty, so that subjects will be blank nodes. data-language | Language to use if shapes contain langStrings, e.g. in `sh:name` or `rdfs:label`.
 Default is [`navigator.language`](https://www.w3schools.com/jsref/prop_nav_language.asp) data-loading | Text to display while the web component is initializing.
 Default: `"Loading..."`